passcod/figleaf/README.md

 3. Providing a function that takes the source information and returns a `Language::` enum variant or `None`.
 Falls back to 1 (or 2 if enabled).

+TODO: builder example code for 2 and 3

 ## Sources